mighty-gerbils/gerbil-persist/persist.md

 Yet not one single instructions in any of your applications ever had to even mention anything about storage and retrieval.

+This paper presents an original re-framing of Orthogonal Persistence, as refactored into a simple set of concepts in March 2024.

-## Orthogonal Persistence: Computations that matter on Data that matters
+## Orthogonal Persistence: Computations that Matter on Data that Matters

 «Designing a programming language without data persistence means “I only care about toy computations for people whose data doesn't matter.”